mfranczel/mfranczel/README.md

 - 👋 Hi, I’m @mfranczel
 - 👀 I’m interested in Fullstack Web Development, Flutter app development and Deep Learning
-- 🌱 I’m currently learning Flutter, Semi-Supervised learning for histopathological image segmentation and Unity
+- 🌱 I’m currently learning Flutter, Semi-Supervised learning and Unity

 <!---
 mfranczel/mfranczel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.